 - Circumstances may arise that cause students to fall one semester behind in completing any of these milestones.
 Students in these situations should consult with and gain approval from their academic committee chair, who should communicate that approval to the DGS.

-- Any student falling more than one semester behind in completing these milestones (e.g. a student who by the end of the Winter term of the third year has still not taken a Preliminary examination; a student who by the end of the Fall term of the fourth year has not yet completed the Topics Paper; a student who by the end of the Fall term of the fifth year has not yet submitted the Prospectus) will be notified of the possibility of unsatisfactory academic progress by the DGS (see Procedures below).
+- Any student falling more than one semester behind in completing these milestones (e.g. a student who by the end of the Winter term of the third year has still not taken a Preliminary examination; a student who by the end of the Fall term of the fourth year has not yet completed the Topics Paper; a student who by the end of the Fall term of the fifth year has not yet submitted the Prospectus) will be notified by the DGS (see Procedures below).